geastwood/evtjs/README.md

 ### getFungibleBalance(address, [symbol])

-Get the list of fungible banlance of a user.
+Get the list of fungible balance of a user.

 > Make sure you have history_plugin enabled on connected node

 #### Parameters

 - `address`: The address (public key) you want to query.
 - `symbol`: The symbol you want to query, optional.
-For example: "5,EVT"
+For example: "5,EVT".

 #### Response